Saturday, December 28, 2024

 As all these players converge on the old man’s inn, it becomes very clear they all represent characters from the Christmas Pageant.
 As such, this episode probably has the strongest ties to the holiday over any other episode of the show.
 Everything about this episode is bathed in a warm Christmas atmosphere, from the lit-up decorations, to the mysterious weather, and of course all the memorable imagery on display … Monica illuminated on the roof being the most obvious.
 While it’s admittedly corny and on the nose at times with its Pageant presentation, it’s still thoughtful, and is also a clever idea for a Christmas themed outing for this series.

 Guest star Alexis Cruz gives this outing its dramatic backbone, while also providing the right amount of good cheer.
-It’s all around another one of my absolute favorites of the shows Christmas offerings, and is simply the most comforting to get me in the spirit of the season.
+It’s all around another one of my absolute favorites of the shows Christmas offerings, and is simply the most comforting episode to watch around the season, especially on Christmas Eve.

 The Christmas Gift” (Season 6: Ep.
 10)